Why You Should Upgrade Your Home’s Switchboard

 Hardwired EV chargers are also an option.
 Carefully follow the manufacturer’s installation guidelines and only use recommended wiring components rated for the charger’s energy needs.

 Program any safety features like ground fault protection on the new circuit breaker.
-With your upgraded service panel and properly installed circuit in place, you can plug in and reliably charge your EV without power issues or hazards.
+Your upgraded service panel and properly installed circuit allow you to plug in and reliably charge your EV without power issues or hazards.

 Be sure to inspect and maintain your new EV charging setup periodically.
-The right switchboard capacity and charger circuit are key to safe, effective charging at home.
+The right switchboard capacity and charger circuit are key to safe, effective home charging.

 Installing an EV charger at home is an exciting step toward sustainable transportation.
 But first, your electrical service must be ready to handle the increased load safely.

-Upgrading an outdated switchboard should be the necessary initial investment when preparing your home for EV charging.
-Additional capacity for future upgrades such as solar panels or EV chargers.
+Upgrading an outdated switchboard should be the initial investment when preparing your home for EV charging—additional capacity for future upgrades such as solar panels or EV chargers.

 For professional help and guidance on switchboard upgrades or any electrical service needs, contact the experts at Bright Force Electrical.
 Their master electricians will evaluate your home’s readiness for EV charging and make thoughtful recommendations tailored to your situation.
-Investing in the right electrical capacity will allow you to enjoy the convenience of home charging safely.
+Investing in a suitable electrical capacity will allow you to enjoy the convenience of home charging safely.
 Contact Bright Force today to get started!

-Have a licensed electrician inspect your current switchboard, noting the main breaker amp rating and number of available slots.
+Have a licensed electrician inspect your current switchboard, noting the primary breaker amp rating and number of available slots.
 They should also do load calculations to determine spare capacity.
-A switchboard upgrade is likely required if your system is outdated or undersized.
+If your system is outdated or undersized, a switchboard upgrade is likely required.

 It’s generally not recommended.
-A 100-amp service is usually unable to power an additional high-draw circuit safely.
-Upgrading to a 200 amp panel is ideal for EV charging.
+A 100-amp service is usually unable to safely power an additional high-draw circuit.
+Upgrading to a 200-amp panel is ideal for EV charging.

 Use certified electricians, follow codes, size wiring correctly, install safety devices like GFCIs, and ensure adequate overall electrical capacity.